zsteinkamp/m4l-zs.mapper/README.md

 ![zs.mapper](support/zs.mapper.png)

-## Installation
+## Installation / Use

+### Download / Install
 Check the [Releases](https://github.com/zsteinkamp/m4l-zs.mapper/releases) page for the latest release in downloadable .zip form.

-You can also use `git` to clone the repository to your Max Packages path.
-Detailed instructions are below.
+You can also use `git` to clone the repository.

+In either case, extract the files to a directory inside of the `~/Documents/Max 8/Packages/` directory, which by default is in Max's search path.

+### Usage in Your Devices

+* Create a `[bpatcher zs.MultiMap]` object
+* Set its Scripting Name to `multimap`
+* Check "Include in Presentation"
+* Set the Presentation Rectangle to `2.
+4. 251.
+18.`
+* Right-click the object and choose "Bring to Front"
+* Attach a signal to the left inlet
+* ...
+* Profit!

+Note that the object will manage the position of the Expand/Collapse button.
+It may not look like it is positioned correctly if you change the width of the `[bpatcher]`, but once you save the device and return to Live it will be positioned correctly.

 ## Reason for Living